Help paying for a funeral

 It is however, sometimes possible to access the money in their account without their help.
 As a minimum, you’ll need a copy of the death certificate, and an invoice for the funeral costs with your name on it.

 If there isn’t a will or an executor, you could try speaking to their bank to see if they’ll release the money to pay for the funeral.
-Some banks may let you do this.
+Some banks might let you do this.

 It’s not a good idea to access the person’s individual accounts, even if you know their debit card PIN or online banking log-in.
 Speak to the bank first if you need to do this, otherwise you could get into legal trouble.